Advanced Searching (In Library)

 Screenshot of advance searching personal library in ReadCube Papers

 So all of the above papers must include elephant and shark somewhere in the fields.
 If you want references about elephants or sharks you would use the OR query. elephant OR shark.
-Remember that OR needs to be capitalized to work
+OR needs to be capitalized to work.

 Screenshot of advance searching personal library in ReadCube Papers